Outer-Wilds-New-Horizons/new-horizons/README.md

 ## Submit bugs / Chat about life :
 Did you know we have a nice [Outer Wilds discord](https://discord.gg/Sftcc9Z)?
 Drop by to submit bugs, ask questions, and chat about whatever.
 Join us modding folk in the `#modding` channel!

+## Credits :
+Written by Mister_Nebula

+With help from :
+- TAImatem
+- AmazingAlek
+- Raicuparta
+and the Outer Wilds discord server.